michalprusek/prusek-spheroid/README.md

 Prusek-Spheroid is a Python package designed for spheroid segmentation based on provided microscope images.
 This package provides an easy-to-use interface and functionalities that are essential for determination of properties and characteristics of the spheroids.

+the whole software is described in more detail in the file **prusek-spheroid-research-project.pdf**

 ## Installation

 ### Installing Python